 Blasphemy was a common law offence under Irish law until the 1937 Constitution explicitly made it an offence punishable by law.
 The Defamation of Act of 1961 also made it a statutory crime, but did not define what blasphemy was.
 The 1996 Constitution Review Group called for the deletion of the crime of blasphemy from the Irish Constitution, along with other references to the Christian God, religion and religious oaths.
 Two other All-Party Committees have also called for the removal of religious references in the Constitution.
 In 1999, the Supreme Court found the Irish law against blasphemy to be unenforceable because it included no definition of what the offence consisted of.

-So far, there has been no recorded prosecution under the new Blasphemy Law.
-However, some media outlets have self-censored themselves for fear of falling foul of the law, and in 2017 the police investigated a complaint that the comedian Steven Fry had committed blasphemy on an RTE television programme.
-More worryingly, Islamic states and proponents of “blasphemy” and “defamation of religion” laws have pointed towards the Irish law to justify their own draconian legislation.
-In particular, Pakistan, on behalf of the Islamic states at the United Nations, has used the language of Ireland’s law in its proposals to the Ad Hoc Committee on the Elaboration of Complementary Standards in its call for an international instrument preventing the defamation of religion.
+However, some media outlets have self-censored themselves for fear of falling foul of the law.
+Islamic states and proponents of “blasphemy” and “defamation of religion” laws have pointed towards the Irish law to justify their own draconian legislation.
+In particular, Pakistan, on behalf of the Islamic states at the United Nations, used the language of Ireland’s law in its proposals to the Ad Hoc Committee on the Elaboration of Complementary Standards in its call for an international instrument preventing the defamation of religion.

-In 2013 a Constitutional Convention took submissions in favour of removing the blasphemy section from secular organisations Atheist Ireland and the Humanist Association of Ireland.
+In 2013 a Constitutional Convention took submissions from secular organisations Atheist Ireland and the Humanist Association of Ireland, in favour of removing the blasphemy section.
 The Council of Irish Churches also favoured repeal, describing the blasphemy clause as “obsolete”.
 The Knights of Saint Columbanus and the Islamic Cultural Centre of Ireland argued in favour of retention.
 Professor Heiner Bielefeldt, United Nations Special Rapporteur on Freedom of Religion, advised Atheist Ireland as it prepared its submission:

 “Of course you are right that the major damage done by this legislation is the international one.
 I wouldn’t expect any harsh verdicts being handed down in Ireland, but those countries that continue to have an intimidating anti-blasphemy practice like to quote European countries to unmask Western hypocrisy.
 So I hope things will be moving in the right direction.

 The Constitutional Convention voted in favour of deletion of the clause, but also recommended it be replaced with a prohibition against “incitement to religious hatred”.
-However, successive governments have failed to act on the recommendation.
-In 2017 the current Government committed to holding a referendum on blasphemy during 2018, but it has not decided what wording will be put before the people.
+However, successive governments failed to act on the recommendation.

 — Jane Donnelly, Human Rights Officer, Atheist Ireland